MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 :::image type="content" source="media/service-gateway-tshoot/manage-gateway-offline.png" alt-text="Gateway offline in manage gateways page." lightbox="media/service-gateway-tshoot/manage-gateway-offline.png":::

-#### Error: Your data gateway is offline or couldn't be reached.
+#### Error: Your data gateway is offline or couldn't be reached

 You might come across one of the following data refresh errors if there's a connectivity issue.

 :::image type="content" source="media/service-gateway-tshoot/gateway-offline.png" alt-text="Gateway offline or couldn't be reached error." lightbox="media/service-gateway-tshoot/gateway-offline.png":::

-#### Error: Network request returned unexpected error.
+#### Error: Network request returned unexpected error

 You might come across one of the following errors when trying to sign in to the gateway configurator if there's a connectivity issue.

 :::image type="content" source="media/service-gateway-tshoot/network-unexpected-error.png" alt-text="Gateway configurator network unpexted error." lightbox="media/service-gateway-tshoot/network-unexpected-error.png":::